-Indian English speakers are usually tempted to change the spelling of this voluptuous street snack — always spelled Ragda ‘Pattice’ at eateries– to the more correct ‘patties.’
+Indian English speakers are tempted to change the spelling of this voluptuous street snack — always spelled Ragda ‘Pattice’ at eateries in the glorious tradition of street slang– to the more correct ragda “patties.’
 But I say why spoil a good thing by forcing on it unneeded refinement?

 There’s nothing proper about this bold, tarty street snack from the swollen crush of Bombay’s streets.
 It is a hodge-podge of random flavors and textures that no cook in their right mind would dream of putting together.
 There’s sweet here and spicy and sour and salty.
 And then there’s creamy and crispy and crunchy and crumbly.
 The final result is lush genius on a plate.